Portuguese language in Africa

 Portuguese is spoken in a number of African countries and is the official language in five African countries: Cape Verde, Guinea-Bissau, São Tomé and Príncipe, Angola and Mozambique.
 It also has official status in Equatorial Guinea, where it is a minority language spoken in the province of Annobón.
 There are Portuguese-speaking communities in most countries of Southern Africa, a mixture of Portuguese settlers and Angolans and Mozambicans who left their countries during the civil wars.
 A conservative estimate is that there are about 19 million people who use Portuguese as their sole mother tongue across Africa and approximately 35.5 million total speakers, but depending on the criteria applied, the number might be considerably higher.
-Drawing upon census data provided by the PALOP (Portuguese-speaking African nations), especially the 2014 Angolan census and the 2017 Mozambican census, one may arrive at a rough projection of 33.5 million native speakers (27.5 million Angolans - 71% of the population; 5.88 million Mozambicans - 16.5% of the population; 143.000 Santomenses; 5.850 Guineans and 11.800 Cape Verdeans) and total (L1+L2) 49 million speakers (27.5 million Angolans, 20.48 million Mozambicans and 1.3 million in other CPLP and neigboring African countries).
+Drawing upon census data provided by the PALOP (Portuguese-speaking African nations), especially the 2014 Angolan census and the 2017 Mozambican census, one may arrive at a rough projection of 33.5 million native speakers (27.5 million Angolans - 71% of the population; 5.88 million Mozambicans - 16.5% of the population; 143.000 Santomenses; 5.850 Guineans and 11.800 Cape Verdeans) and total (L1+L2) 49 million speakers (27.5 million Angolans, 20.48 million Mozambicans and 1.3 million in other CPLP and neighbouring African countries).
 Indeed many Africans speak Portuguese as a second language, in countries like Angola and Mozambique, where Portuguese is an official language, but also in countries like South Africa and Senegal, thanks to migrants coming from Portuguese-speaking countries.